 The island is open for anyone to roam but is only accessible by boat.
-If you make the journey, you will be rewarded with pristine beaches and the widest variety of seashell activities in North Carolina.
+If you make the journey, you will find pristine beaches and the widest variety of seashell activities in North Carolina.
 The bank’s length makes it perfect for a day trip.

 Grab a Flight at Mill Whistle Brewing

 Mill Whistle Brewing was the first brewery to open in Carteret County.
-They have been innovators in the brewing industry since they opened their doors, operating as a n ano-brewery.
+Since they opened their doors, they have been innovators in the brewing industry, operating as a nano-brewery.
 This unique indication implies the company brews a wide variety of beers in small proportions.

 The offerings on tap at the location reflect that commitment.
 Each week brings a wide variety of selections to the menu, and the brewers haven’t been afraid to think creatively over the years.
-Try a small sample of five different beers to see what Mill Whistle has to offer.
+Try a small sample of five different beers to see what Mill Whistle offers.